Only a fraction of the true stories in this book were seen in the 1953 episode of the This Is Your Life television series with Ralph Edwards.

 • Sculptor • Hero

-Father to famous artist, Salvatore Scarpitta, Jr., one of World War II's Monuments Men.
+Father to famous artist, Salvatore Scarpitta, Jr., one of World War II's Monuments Men in Italy.

 An internationally known sculptor whose work has already been seen by millions of people.